linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 Total payment at end of the year 22,500

-Using the Lucky Break method of financing, you have to pay  $12,500 interest to borrow$ 10,000 for one year's time.
-Because you have to pay $12,500 interest to borrow $10,000 over one year's time, you pay not 100\% interest, but rather 125\% interest per year ($12,500/ $10,000 = 1.25 = 125\%).
+Using the Lucky Break method of financing, you have to pay  \$12,500 interest to borrow\$ 10,000 for one year's time.
+Because you have to pay \$12,500 interest to borrow \$10,000 over one year's time, you pay not 100\% interest, but rather 125\% interest per year ($12,500/ $10,000 = 1.25 = 125\%).
 What's going on here?
 It looks like the APR in the Lucky Break example ignores the compounding (interest on interest) that takes place after the first six months.
 And that's the way it is with all APRs.
 The APR ignores the effect of compounding.
 Therefore, this rate understates the true annual rate of interest if interest is compounded at any time prior to the end of the year.
 Nevertheless, APR is an acceptable method of disclosing interest on many lending arrangements, since it is easy to understand and simple to compute.
 However, because it ignores compounding, it is not the best way to convert interest rates to a common basis.

 Another way of converting stated interest rates to a common basis is the effective rate of interest.
 The effective annual rate (EAR) is the true economic return for a given time period—it takes into account the compounding of interest—and is also referred to as the effective rate of interest.

-Using our Lucky Break example, we see that we must pay  $12,500 interest on the loan of$ 10,000 for one year.
+Using our Lucky Break example, we see that we must pay  \$12,500 interest on the loan of\$ 10,000 for one year.
 Effectively, we are paying 125\% annual interest.
 Thus, 125\% is the effective annual rate of interest.
 In this example, we can easily work through the calculation of interest and interest on interest.
 But for situations where interest is compounded more frequently, we need a direct way to calculate the effective annual rate.
 We can calculate it by resorting once again to our basic valuation equation:

 $$
 F V = P V (1 + i) ^ {n}